back to top

 Successful Examples of Online Marketplace Companies

-The marketplace platform has brought a change in the online economy with advancement in technology.
+The marketplace platform has brought a change in the online economy with advancements in technology.
 In a few years, we’ve seen a tremendous number of innovations in the marketplace platform.
 Let us see some examples of the most successful executions of the marketplace business model.

 Amazon